-Issue and loan repayment flows are mainly linked to everyday Group financing management at Vivendi level (including repayments of bonds and short-term negotiable securities: -€1,315.6 million) and Bolloré SE level (issues: €474.1 million/repayments: -€110.8 million).
+Issue and loan repayment flows are mainly linked to everyday Group financing management at Vivendi level (including repayments of bonds and short-term negotiable securities: - €1,315.6 million) and Bolloré SE level (issues: €474.1 million/repayments: -€110.8 million).

-Disbursements linked to the acquisition of minority interests related to the purchase by Vivendi of its own shares in the amount of -€189 million and the purchase of Vivendi shares by Compagnie de l'Odet for -€170.3 million.
+Disbursements linked to the acquisition of minority interests related to the purchase by Vivendi of its own shares in the amount of -€189 million.
 Proceeds from the disposal of minority interests related mainly to the disposal by Vivendi, for €2,847 million, of an additional 10% of the share capital of Universal Music Group to a consortium led by Tencent (see Note 1 - Significant events).